The Unpublished Picturebook Showcase

 At the Bologna Children’s Book Fair 2022, we were finally able to bring together the selected projects from the previous years for a physical showcase.
 We arranged sessions with publishers from the jury and selected artists, talking about the projects and sharing valuable feedback.

-The Unpublished Picturebook Showcase 6 will be presented at the Bologna Children’s Book Fair 2025.
-At the fair, we’ll once again be arranging networking sessions between the selected artists and top picturebook publishers.
-The selected projects for the 6th showcase will also be presented online, year-round, on the dPICTUS platform.
-Hundreds of international picturebook publishers and agents come together on the dPICTUS platform, to promote their titles, secure rights deals, discover new talent, and make new publishing connections around the world.
-There’s a strong and active community of publishers from over 50 countries, including many of the world’s most creative and innovative children’s book publishers, and winners of prestigious awards.
-All through the year, the selected unpublished projects will be showcased in full to world-class publishers searching for talent, and to renowned specialists in picturebooks and illustration.
+As well as a physical showcase at the Bologna Children’s Book Fair, The Unpublished Picturebook Showcase is also presented online, year-round, on the dPICTUS platform.
+Hundreds of top international picturebook publishers and agents come together on the dPICTUS platform, to promote their titles, secure rights deals, discover new talent, and make new publishing connections around the world.
+There’s a strong and active community of publishers from over 60 countries, including many of the world’s most creative and innovative children’s book publishers, and winners of prestigious awards.
+All through the year, the selected unpublished projects are showcased in full to publishers and agents searching for talent, and to renowned specialists in picturebooks and illustration.

 Learn more about the dPICTUS platform